omarkmu/pz-omichat/docs/sandbox-options/component-formats.md

 **Default:** `Item_Sledgehamer` [sic]

 The format used to determine the value of `$adminIcon` in the [`FormatIcon`](#formaticon) format.

-The `/iconinfo` [command](../user-guide/admins.md#commands) can be used to determine an icon name for this format.
+This format expects a valid texture name. `/iconinfo` [command](../user-guide/admins.md#commands) can be used to determine an icon name for this format.
-It may also be helpful to enable the [icon picker](../sandbox-options/feature-flags.md#enableiconpicker) to look through possible icons.

-**Note: The icon names used when clicking icons in the icon picker are **not** valid values for this format.**
-However, they can be used with `/iconinfo` to determine the icon name.

 **Tokens:**
 - [`$username`](../format-strings/tokens.md#username)